 What can I say about limoncello?
 Well, it’s summer in a glass.
 Just look at that colour, come on guys that’s bottled sunshine!

-Limoncello is the perfect last minute gotta-make-something-fast type of foodie gift.
+Limoncello is the perfect last-minute gotta-make-something-fast type of foodie gift.
 Perfect for your Christmas hampers (or any others for that matter) or as a hostess gift if you are popping round for supper.

 What is limoncello?

 Limoncello (or lemoncello as it is sometimes called) is an Italian digestif/liqueur.
-As a digestif it can be sipped either before or after a meal to aid digestion.
+As a digestif, it can be sipped either before or after a meal to aid digestion.
 Any excuse really to drink this luscious lemon fuelled delight.

-Where did limoncelo originate
+Where did limoncello originate

-This sunshine liqueur hails from southern Italy and has been made for centuries. however it wasn’t until about a hundred years ago that the actual name Limoncello was used and became a trademark for this liqueur.
+This sunshine liqueur hails from southern Italy and has been made for centuries.
+However, it wasn’t until about a hundred years ago that the actual name Limoncello was used and became a trademark for this liqueur.

 That all came about from the island of Capri though many in the Amalfi and Sorento regions of Italy would dispute that.